Ginseng chicken soup: Dun jitang

 In Cantonese cuisine, there is a form of ginseng chicken soup called dun jitang or dungye tong (炖鸡汤), also known as "chicken herbal soup".
 It involves double-boiling technique for a very long period of time and uses ginseng beards and chicken breasts or chucks of old chicken.

 The double-boiled chicken cooked with dong quai (当归; i.e. female ginseng) or panax ginseng is a common type of bo (補) eaten by Chinese women on their first trimester of pregnancy.
 It is also a common bo eaten by Chinese women during the postpartum confinement, along with many other kind of postpartum confinement dishes (e.g. boiled chicken with wine or brandy and with a lot of ginger).

 Zibu wujitang

 There is also another form of Chinese ginseng chicken soup called Zibu wujitang (滋补乌鸡汤; also known as "black chicken soup") which uses black chicken.
 The cooking process involves boiling the water before adding the chicken and the ginseng or female ginseng, along with other Chinese herbs before boiling again; it is then simmered for a long period of time.
-Rice wine can also added before switching off the heat.
+Rice wine can also be added before switching off the heat.